 ZWESVSTCstarted task and run as a Zowe sub address space.
 To do this, specify the fully qualified directory provided by the vendor that contains their Zowe extension scripts.
 This directory will contain a

 configure.shscript (optional) that performs any configuration steps such as adding iFrame plug-ins to the Zowe desktop, and a

 validate.shscript (optional) that can be used to perform any pre-launch validation such as checking system prerequisites.
 For more information about how a vendor can extend Zowe with a sub address space, see the Extending section.

 JAVA_HOME: The path where 64-bit Java 8 or later is installed.
 Only needs to be specified if not already set as a shell variable.
 Defaults to

 NODE_HOME: The path to the Node.js runtime.
 Only needs to be specified if not already set as a shell variable.

-ROOT_DIR: The directory where the Zowe runtime is located.
-Defaults to the location of where
+ROOT_DIR: The directory where the Zowe runtime is located, also referred to as the